 The Old Faithful Snow Lodge, Mammoth Hotel, and Canyon Yurt Camp are open for accommodation in the wintertime, so you can spend more than one day at Yellowstone.

 If you have the right clothes and equipment, a January visit to Yellowstone can be an exciting and fun adventure.
+Click here to check out our favorite Airbnbs near Yellowstone!

 White Sands National Park